 - What is global warming?

 - What are greenhouse gases?

 - What is net zero?

 - What are carbon footprints?

 - What is renewable energy?

 - What is air pollution?

 - What is fast fashion?

-- What is deforestation?

-- What is habitat loss?

-- What is palm oil?

 Before watching the films

 These film clips are all around three minutes long.
 They all begin with the question in their title.
 A concise, student-friendly answer follows, often in the form of a definition.
 An example is "Fast fashion is the mass production of cheaply made clothing, to cater to changing fashion trends" (for 'What is fast fashion?).